 Dave: Yes, two of them were born in Africa.
 In fact, when we first started out, Marilee was pregnant.
 Our first daughter was born six days after we arrived in Rhodesia.
 We cut that one a little bit close.

 Marilee: That was in the mid ‘60s.
 I delivered Diane in a local hospital, and I remember the doctor wore an orange butcher’s apron and I could hardly understand his strong British accent.

-Marilee: All four of our children lived with us.
-Marilee home schooled them while they were young and then we sent them to mission boarding schools when they were older.
+All four of our children lived with us.
+Marilee home schooled them while they were young, and then we sent them to mission boarding schools when they were older.

 Dave: You need to invest your lives where the biggest need is.
-There is little to no medical aid in the Third-World so I’ve done tons of medical flights.
-I built many of the airstrips, and for ten years in Rhodesia I went out every other week to live in primitive villages where they had never had any contact with the outside world.
-We built 28 airstrips and I took a doctor with me.
+There is little to no medical aid in developing nations, so I’ve done tons of medical flights.
+I built many of the airstrips, and for 10 years in Rhodesia, I went out every other week to live in primitive villages where they had never had any contact with the outside world.
+We built 28 airstrips, and I took a doctor with me.
 Through our work, we brought flying doctor service, ethics, morals and humanitarian aid to thousands of people.
-I’ve given thousands of injections and hauled hundreds of tons of grain and other humanitarian aid.
+I’ve given thousands of injections, hauled hundreds of tons of grain and helped with other humanitarian aid.